 Jemgum Gas Storage Facility, Lower Saxony, Germany

-Jemgum underground natural gas storage facility is being developed in Lower Saxony, Germany.
+Jhe Jemgum underground natural gas storage facility is being developed in Lower Saxony, Germany.
 WINGAS and EWE are jointly developing the facility.
 WINGAS is a joint venture between Gazprom and Wintershall.
-The first phase of the project is expected to commence operations in 2013 and the final phase in 2016.
+The first phase of the project began its operations in September 2013 and the final phase will conclude in 2019-'20.

-The facility will have a torage capacity of up to 1.2 billion cubic metres (bcm) of natural gas.
-The first phase will have a capacity of 320 million cubic metres.
-It will have a withdrawal capacity of 250,000m3/h and an injection capacity of 200,000m3/h.
+The facility will have a storage capacity of up to one billion cubic metres (bcm) of natural gas.
+The first phase has a capacity of 320 million cubic metres.
+It has a withdrawal capacity of 250,000m³/h and an injection capacity of 200,000m³/h.

 The Jemgum facility is being built to increase energy supply security in Germany.
 The country is the largest natural gas importers in the world and its domestic demand is rising constantly.

 By 2018, Germany is expected to import 70% of its natural gas to meet the demand.
 Natural gas storage facilities such as Jemgum will provide flexible and secure supply of energy throughout the year for the country.